cloojure/modern-cljs/tut16.md

 Elapsed time: 31.878 sec
 ```

-The first test, aside form the time it takes the very first CLJS
+This test, aside form the time it takes for the very first CLJS
 compilation, worked like a charm.
 Now stop the `boot` process and
-restart it without passing to it any option.
+restart it without passing to it any options:

 ```bash
 boot tdd